nessartoul/city-cemetary/README.md

+** This was one of the earlier excel projects for NSS Data Analytics Program.
+After answering the questions below I went ahead and discovered the top 3 causes of death by age group

 The city of Nashville provides a dataset of known burials in city cemeteries from 1846 through 1979.
 This dataset holds factual information, but it also offers a fascinating glimpse into historical trends in medicine, literacy, racial equality, and more.

 The Nashville City Cemetery Association has asked you to explore the dataset to create charts that can be used in marketing materials.
 The following exercises are a starting point for exploring the data and creating visualizations.
 Once you have completed the exercises below, create additional visualizations to accompany storytelling points.
 An example of this is shown below for the first exercise.